SSWConsulting/SSW.Rules.Content/rules/ask-for-help/rule.md

 guid: 113b1e11-6df4-4901-9e9f-bcc06b6fb352
 ---

-Ideally, you should point out any problems you have with a work item during Sprint Planning.
-However, sometimes you think a PBI will be fine, but then you run into blocking issues during the sprint.
-Then, you are forced to do some googling, and investigation on how to move forward.
+Ideally, you should point out any problems with a work item when you are first assigned it in Sprint Planning.
+However, sometimes you think a PBI will be fine, but then you run into blocking issues during the Sprint.
+In that case, you shouldn't wait until the next Sprint Planning because that is burnt time being blocked.
+So, you are forced to do some googling, and investigation on how to move forward.
 These moments can be stressful, especially for junior developers and the question arises... **"When should I ask for help?"**

 <!--endintro-->